Posted on: AUG 13, 2017

 Posted by: STOKES-COFFEE

-- The bean loses moisture and shrinks in weight (the percentage depends on the degree of roast).
+Step 1: The bean loses moisture and shrinks in weight (the percentage will depend on the degree of roast).

-- The sugars are caramelised, creating an oil on the surface of the bean.
+Step 5: The sugars are caramelised, which creates an oil on the surface of the bean.

-In 2009, Stokes switched processes to the Loring Smart Roaster, after having roasted on our faithful old Whitmee for over 50 years.
-The Loring Smart Roast is one of only three in the UK and uses 80% less natural gas as well as greatly reducing the amount of C02 emissions into the atmosphere.
-This means we can dramatically reduce our energy consumption and carbon footprint… and the coffee tastes better than ever.
+In 2009, the team here at Stokes Tea & Coffee switched our processing method to the Loring Smart Roaster, after we had roasted on our faithful old Whitmee for over 50 years.
+The Loring Smart Roaster uses 80% less natural gas as well as greatly reducing the amount of C02 emissions into the atmosphere.
+Using this process means that we are not only creating amazing coffee but we are also dramatically reducing our energy consumption and carbon footprint.

 We hope the above has helped you to get a better understanding of the coffee roasting process.
 We have a huge range of coffee making equipment on our website, check it out here.